mbhuiyanst/Reinforcement_Learning_GNN/README.md

 The Adjacency Matrix is binary with 1 denoting the presence of a edge between the nodes that are given by the respective matrix indices.
 A 0 denotes the absence of an edge.
 Each node is connected to itself.
 The matrix is binary as the graph under consideration is non-directional and non-weighted.

+Graph Attention Network:
+In order to overcome the drawbacks of the GCN, the GAT was proposed.
+It is a non-spectral approach in that the convolutions are performed directly on spatially close neighbours.
+Attention is a mechanism by which the network finds out how infuential the features of the neighbouring nodes are in learning the feature of the node under consideration.
+The basic building block of the GAT is the Graph Attention Layer.
+The following sections explain how the GAT works.

 How GNN used to extract the feature of Graph Nodes

 Message Passing Neural Networks (MPNNs) are a type of neural network designed for processing graph-structured data.
 The basic idea behind MPNNs is to iteratively update the hidden states of nodes in a graph by passing and aggregating information between neighboring nodes.
 This enables the network to capture complex relationships and patterns within the graph.